 For example, should a personal trainer look ready to enter a bodybuilding competition?

-Well, that depends on the trainer and their ideas, wants, needs and goals when it comes to their fitness.
+Well, that depends on the trainer and their ideas, wants, needs, and goals regarding their fitness.

 This is something we often neglect at points during our careers.

 But why must a personal trainer be in shape?
 Well, there are many reasons.

 A personal trainer that’s in shape is credible and trustworthy

 If you think about it, this stands to reason.